Preparing for your session with Blue Bean Photography

 Sometimes sessions or gallery viewings in the studio are scheduled back to back and I have to setup and warm the space prior to your arrival so please arrive on time and not too much before.
-Equally if you are late to your session, it will eat into your session time as I myself have childcare arrangements in place that cannot be changed at short notice.
+Equally if you are late to your session, it will eat into your session time.
 Please be prompt, if you feel you may need extra time, please notify me when scheduling your sitting so we can make the appropriate arrangements.

 Do I need to bring anything with me?

 Yes, snacks and drinks for yourself as my sessions can be long thirsty work, I will be busy with your little one, but feel free to use any of my full equipped kitchen facilities, I have a kettle, bottle warmer, steriliser, cups, bowls and plates.
 If you have children bring with them a magazine or a tablet for them to occupy themselves although we do have a TV in the studio they may get bored after a short while.
 Bring enough milk for extra feeds if you bottle feed, and your usual wipes and nappy supply for when you go out for a few hours.
 If you could bring a blanket that you do not mind being soiled that would be great for the baby to have a familiar smell while I settle them into position.
 Other than that l have everything l need, a studio full of props hats and headbands so don't feel as though you need to purchase anything prior to your session.

 Do I need to feed my baby before I leave home?